 Pursuant to Act no. 92/2019, the Central Bank of Iceland maintains and manages the international reserves in accordance with its objectives and its role as a central bank.
 The Rules on Reserve Maintenance are adopted with reference to Article 3, Paragraph 3 and Article 30, Paragraph 1 of Act no. 92/2019.
 They are set by the Governor and Deputy Governors.
 The Bank’s Financial Risk Council advises them on reserve maintenance and oversees compliance with the rules.
 The rules contain provisions on key points concerning reserve maintenance, including purpose, structure, investment authorisations, and outside limits of acceptable risk.

-Further discussion of the international reserves can be found in the Bank’s annual reports.
+- Further discussion of the foreign exchange reserves can be found in the Bank’s annual reports.